-If the Department of State (DOS) gave you an immigrant visa, you must pay the $165 USCIS Immigrant Fee online.
-While you may pay this fee after immigrating to the United States, we recommend that you do so after you receive your immigrant visa packet from a U.S. Embassy or Consulate abroad (including Canada and Mexico) and before you depart for the United States.
+If the Department of State (DOS) gave you an immigrant visa, you must pay the USCIS Immigrant Fee online.
+You may pay this fee after immigrating to the United States, but we recommend that you do so after you receive your immigrant visa packet from a U.S. Embassy or Consulate abroad (including Canada and Mexico) and before you depart for the United States.
 You will not receive a permanent resident card (Green Card) until you pay this fee.

-If you are a lawful permanent resident, you may file online to apply for a replacement or renewal of your existing permanent resident card (Green Card).
-You must complete the online version of the Form I-90, Application to Replace Permanent Resident Card through your USCIS online account.
-If you are a conditional permanent resident, you may file online to apply only for a replacement of an existing Green Card.
+If you are a lawful permanent resident, you may file online to apply for a replacement or renewal of your existing Permanent Resident Card (Green Card).
+You must complete the online version of the Form I-90, Application to Replace Permanent Resident Card, through your USCIS online account.
+If you are a conditional permanent resident, you can only file online to replace an existing Green Card.
 You may not use this form to apply for an extension or renewal of your status.

 Visit the Form I-90 page for more information about this form.

 The embassy or consulate will generally issue the carrier documentation within 2 weeks.
-You should present the carrier documentation, which may be a boarding foil (similar to a visa) or transportation letter, to a transportation carrier instead of your Green Card or Reentry Permit.
+Present this documentation, which may be a boarding foil (similar to a visa) or transportation letter, to a transportation carrier instead of your Green Card or reentry permit.

-The carrier documentation allows you to prove to a transportation carrier only that you are authorized to travel to a U.S. port of entry to apply for admission to the United States.
+The carrier documentation proves that you are authorized to travel to a U.S. port of entry to apply for admission to the United States.
 It is not a guarantee of admission or parole into the United States.
-CBP will conduct all required inspections when you arrive at a U.S. port of entry and will make the final determination of whether to admit or parole you to the United States.
+U.S. Customs and Border Protection will conduct all required inspections when you arrive and will make the final determination of whether to admit or parole you to the United States.